steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 I’m stacking convolutional layers like this for two reasons.
 First, stacking layers in general has been shown to help networks learn progressively more abstract concepts – this is why *deep learning* is so popular.
 Second, as you can see from the diagram above, with each stack the kernels *fan out*, like an upside-down tree.
 Each bit in the output layer gets to “see” more and more of the input sequence.
 This is my way of giving each point in the output more information about its context.

-The ultimate aim is to tweak the various parameters so the network progressively transforms the shape of the input into the shape of my output.
+The aim is to tweak the various parameters so the network progressively transforms the shape of the input into the shape of my output.
 Meanwhile I adjust the third dimension (depth) so that there’s enough “room” to carry forward just the right amount of information from the previous layers.
-I don’t want my layers to be too small, otherwise there might be too much information lost from the previous layers, and my network will struggle to make sense of the inputs.
-I don’t want them to be too big either, because they’ll take longer to train, and, quite likely, they’ll have enough “memory” to memorize each of my examples individually, instead of being forced to create a summary that might be better at generalizing to never-before-seen examples.
+I don’t want my layers to be too small, otherwise there might be too much information lost from the previous layers, and my network will struggle to make sense of anything.
+I don’t want them to be too big either, because they’ll take longer to train, and, quite likely, they’ll have enough “memory” to learn each of my examples individually, instead of being forced to create a summary that might be better at generalizing to never-before-seen examples.

 > ##### No Fully-Connected Layers?
 > Most neural networks, even convolutional ones, use one or more “fully-connected” (a.k.a. “dense”) layers, i.e. the simplest kind of layer, where every neuron in the layer is connected to every neuron in the previous layer.
 The thing about dense layers is that they have no sense of space (hence the name “dense”).
 Any spatial information is lost.
 This makes them great for typical classification tasks, where your output is a series of labels for the whole input.
 In my case, the output is as sequential as the input.
 For each point in the input there’s a probability value in the output representing whether to split there.
 So I want to keep the spatial information all the way through.
 No dense layers here.